-Located to the rear and east of the house is a large, two-and-a-half storey drive shed and barn which was built originally circa 1860 but was later refurbished and extended around 1885 to replace the former one which had been destroyed by fire.
-Originally designed as a carriage house and barn for the Patterson family house, it has transitioned into use as a garage and is shown in Figures 4 and 5.
+Located to the rear and east of the house is a large, two-and-a-half storey drive shed and barn which was built originally circa 1860 but was later refurbished and extended around 1885 to replace the former one which had been damaged by a fire.
+Originally designed as a carriage house and barn for the Patterson family house, it has transitioned into use as a garage.
 This large building is designed in an L plan and compliments the Patterson house being also covered with white board and batten.
 Most of the windows feature 6 over 6 pane arrangement with a lancet window at the central gable.
 The wide arched doorways at the central gable and to the west with matching wooden doors also contain heritage value.
 The second floor also feature a hayloft door in the central gable that references its previous agricultural use.